 There are two common solutions for removing popcorn ceilings from your home.

-If your ceiling passes the scrape test, cover your floors and walls with plastic sheets.
-Take out all the furniture in the room.
-Painter's tape and plastic will keep your space clean.
+Before taking this large project on, scrape a small section to make sure your ceiling will hold up to the soaking and scraping process.
+If your ceiling passes the scrape test, cover your floors and walls completely with plastic sheets.
+Then, remove all the furniture from the room.

 Water Pump Sprayer